mihirchronicles/themihirchronicles.github.io/src/content/notes/on-product-management.md

     - LEAN methodology
     - Go-To-Market

+## Product management on a new team

+What should a new product manager do in the first month?
+Joining a new product team is like starting a new position on a basketball team; eager to play, but don't know the chemistry or tactics yet to perform.
+Training and practice is necessary before a PM can score.
+A structured program can provide training, but many organizations don't even understand what Product Management is, let alone what to train new PMs on.
+More often than not Product Managers are left to sink or swim.
+Here is a framework I created during the first month of being a Product Manager.
+- **Company's mission**
+    - What is the underlying business?
+    - What is the objective of the business?
+    - How does the business help customers?
+    - Where does the company fall short on meeting customer's expectations?
+- **Learn the product**
+    - What is the product?
+    - Why are we building?
+    - Who are we building for?
+    - How are we going to build it?
+    - Are there any OKRs for each milestone?
+- **Meet the team & stakeholders**
+    - How is the team structured?
+    - What role does each member play?
+    - Where does the team excel?
+    - Where does the team fall short?
+    - Is the team aligned on product mission and strategy?
+    - What does the team expect of you?
+- **Review documentation & artifacts**
+    - Review product vision & strategy artifacts
+    - Review the product roadmap
+    - Review the product's technical requirements
+    - Review JIRA board and backlog
+    - Review the product's performance data
+- **Execute**
+    - Provide and update Acceptance Criteria with appropriate context and information including design and data points
+    - Help team unblock during sprint rituals by providing product & business context
+    - Write documents that are missing
+- **Measure**
+    - Measure velocity on each ticket by tracking down start and close tickets

 This is a huge knowledge dump, but this is for personal use only.
 I was an engineer in previous life before I knew anything about product management.
 If done right, the discipline of Product Management can truly help solve user problems.

 Lastly, I recommend **[Jason Evanish's Twitter thread](https://jasonevanish.com/2020/01/12/100-lessons-and-spicy-takes-on-being-a-software-product-manager/)** and [**Lenny's Newsletter**](https://www.lennyrachitsky.com/).
 It is a good overview on Product Management discipline and what a Product Manager does.
 However, there are countless other resources out there which I stopped tracking after a while.
 Understanding the key concepts mentioned above helped me land a role in Product Management.